Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 If screening suggests signs of autism, your child may receive a referral for a full diagnostic evaluation.
 This evaluation may include:

-- Autism specific tests such as the ADOS-2 or CARS-2.
+- Autism specific tests such as the ADOS-2 or IDE.

 - Parent interviews and developmental history questionnaires